NicolaNardino/serverless-trading-system/README.md

 Main technologies used:
 - Node.js, TypeScript.
-- AWS: Lambda & Lambda Layers, API Gateway, EventBridge, SNS, DynamoDB & DynamoDB Streams, S3, Parameter Store.
+- AWS: Lambda & Lambda Layers, Step Functions, API Gateway, EventBridge, SNS, DynamoDB & DynamoDB Streams, S3, Parameter Store.
 Configuration and deployment of all resources by a SAM template.

 The code layer had initially been built with Javascript ES6, and later migrated to TypeScript.
 The left-over JavaScript ES6 code, containing some features not migrated to TypeScript, is within the folder serverless-trading-system-stack/src/lambdas/legacy.